Three Pillars to Build a Better Canadian Society and Economy

 In our opinion, the principal benefits of eliminating income tax are threefold:

 The first is to allow for the acceleration of wealth accumulation to lower wealth persons and families.
-In other words, it should allow ambitious “poor” people to climb the socioeconomic ladder more quickly without the expense and compliance burdens of income tax.
-[Our view is that Canada will be better with a broad “lower-upper” class of families, rather than a few “very rich” families - ie more “wealthy” families at the expense of fewer “ultra-rich” families.]
+In other words, it should allow “poor” people to climb the socioeconomic ladder more quickly without the expense and compliance burdens of income tax.
+Our view is that Canada will be better off with the more “wealthy” families that it can accumulate.
+Another benefit is that eliminating business income tax will allow our entrepreneurs to concentrate on building their businesses rather than on income tax compliance obligations and mitigation strategies.

-Second, the elimination of business income taxes should result in a strong incentive to invest in Canadian businesses by both Canadians and non-Canadians alike.
-Particularly, this means that people and organizations from outside Canada will be investing and creating good jobs inside Canada given they know their profits will not be subject to tax while they reinvest them in Canada.
+Second, the elimination of business income taxes should result in a strong incentive for both Canadians and non-Canadians to invest in Canadian businesses.
+Particularly, it seems logical that people and organizations from outside Canada will invest and create good jobs inside Canada given that their profits will not be subject to tax while they are reinvested in Canada.

-Third, this should attract the best and brightest entrepreneurs (that do not already come from rich families) to Canada - hard working talent that we seek to attract.
+Third, this should attract the best and brightest entrepreneurs (that do not already come from very wealthy families) to Canada - hard working talent that we seek to attract.
 In other words, a “reverse brain drain”.
-The reason that they will come to Canada is both for our great existing standard of living, and the low tax burden they will be entitled to until they “make it rich”.
+The reason that they will come to Canada is both for our great existing standard of living, and the incredibly low tax burden they will be entitled to until they “become wealthy”.

-Further, our existing income tax system offends all of the tax principles of fairness, neutrality and simplicity discussed in the “Why a Wealth Tax?”
-FAQ above:
+Further, we note that our existing income tax system offends all of the tax principles of fairness, neutrality and simplicity discussed in the “Why a Wealth Tax?”
+FAQ I(1) above:

-For example, income tax does not meet the principle of vertical equity, among other reasons, because of the “realization principle” - ie the principle that a person is not subject to income tax until they realize their profits.
-For example, a billionaire might hold investments that increased in value by $100M in a given year - but as long as that billionaire does not sell those investments, they will never be taxed on on those gains.
-This is inherently unfair as that billionaire is in a $100M greater ability to pay tax but pays none.
+For example, income tax does not meet the principle of vertical equity, among other reasons, because of the “realization principle” - i.e. the principle that a person is not subject to income tax until they realize their profits.
+For example, a billionaire might hold investments that increased in value by $100M in a given year - but as long as that billionaire does not sell those investments, they will never be taxed on those gains.
+This is an inherently unfair result as that billionaire has a $100M greater ability to pay tax but pays none.

-Our income tax system also, in our view, inherently offends the principle of neutrality (see discussion of converting the character of income to capital gains discussed above).
-In another example, instead of selling their investment, our billionaire above will hold that investment as long as they can in order to defer tax (even if it makes no sense to do so from a pure investing standpoint.
+Our income tax system also, in our view, inherently offends the principle of neutrality (for example, see discussion of converting the character of income to capital gains discussed above in FAQI(1)).
+Building on our example, instead of selling their investment, our billionaire above will hold that investment as long as they can in order to defer tax (even if it makes no sense to do so from a pure investing standpoint).

-Finally, anyone who has attempted to file their own tax return (or compute payroll tax withholdings without the help of a payroll company) is well aware that income tax infringes the principle of simplicity.
-Canada’s auditor general recently reported that the CRA only gives accurate tax advice to individuals 17% of the time - a tax system that our tax authorities don’t even understand is hugely problematic.
+Finally, anyone who has attempted to file their own income tax return (or simply pay their employees without the help of a payroll company) is well aware that income tax infringes the principle of simplicity.
+Canada’s auditor general recently reported that the CRA only gives accurate tax advice to individuals 17% of the time - a tax system that even our tax authorities do not understand is hugely problematic.

 See FAQs I(1) and I(2) above.
-Keeping income tax will negate many (if not all) of the advantages of replacing it with a wealth tax.
+Keeping income tax will negate many (if not all) of the advantages of replacing it with the Wealth Tax.

 A corporation does not enjoy or need a meal, does not enjoy or need a place to live, and does not enjoy going on vacation.
 But what corporations are made up out of is people - its owners (shareholders) and its employees.
 When a corporation is taxed, it is those people that generally bear it - shareholders through a reduction of the value of their shares, and employees when the corporation has sufficient power over its employees to keep their wages low.
 A third group is its customers - and some corporations have sufficient market power to pass the cost of its taxes onto its customers.
 Essentially then, taxing corporations is actually just a way to tax shareholders, employees, and consumers.